edgio-docs/edgio-docs/src/pages/guides/v5_migration.md

 ## Optional: Redirect Cache Manifest Requests  {/*optional-redirect-cache-manifest-requests*/}

 We have updated the location of the cache manifest file from `/__layer0__/cache-manifest.js` to `/__edgio__/cache-manifest.js`.
-Predictive prefetching, which requires this file, may not work properly for users that are active on your site during this migration.
-Although this may degrade performance for those users, your site will still load properly.
+This update may interfere with predictive prefetching for users that are active on your site during this migration.
 Ensure optimal performance during this migration by adding a route to `routes.ts` that redirects requests for the cache manifest to the new location:

 ```js